mxw74/JS211_TowersOfHanoi/README.md

 Your checkpoint is really a terminal app; which is what you'll be graded on.
 However, you should push to use the DOM and create a GUI for this game.

+## Code Plan:
+3 stacks named a b c
+4 pieces 4 3 2 1
+Game starts w/ 4 3 2 1 in stack a

+1. Choose top piece in the start stack (a b c)
+2. Choose the stack to move the piece to
+    1. Will choose the last value in the array (.pop())
+    2. Move it to the end of target array
+3. Check if valid move:
+    1. Is the stack empty?
+Ok
+    2. If not, is the piece smaller than the one there?
+Ok
+    3. Am I trying to move to the same stack?
+4. Move the piece:
+    1. Remove the piece from starting stack
+    2. Add piece to the ending stack
+5. Check for win: all the pieces are on stack C in large to small order

 ## Checklist

 <!-- This is for their personal navigation through the project.
 They can go through and make sure they get each thing and can comb over it later.  -->